Quantum Coulomb glass on the Bethe lattice: Replica symmetric spectral functions and phase boundary

 In the very last step, we have used a Pad\'e construction to carry out the analytical continuation.

 Fig.~\ref{fig:Fermi_liquid_spectral_functions} shows the spectral functions in the Fermi liquid phase for a moderate interaction, $V/W=0.455$, and quite small temperature, $T/W=0.01$, as we drive the system closer and closer to the Fermi liquid - electron glass quantum phase transition.
 For large $t$, quantum fluctuations destroy the electron glass, and a dirty Fermi liquid is formed.
 There the density of states is almost featureless.
-As we decrease $t/W$, quantum fluctuations get suppressed, and a plasma dip structure starts to form in the middle of the band.
+As we decrease $t/W$, quantum fluctuations get suppressed, and a plasma dip structure starts to form in the middle of the band, even though the system still remains in the replica symmetric Fermi liquid phase.
 IPT and CTQMC are in very good agreement, and yield both very similar structures.
 Differences can be attributed to the approximations made within IPT, to the limited CTQMC accuracy, and to uncertainties related to the analytical continuation.

 The presence of a plasma dip (or correlation hole) in the Fermi liquid phase reflects short range charge correlations due to the repulsive interactions between neighboring sites.
 This correlation hole is a manifestation of Onsager's back reaction, and it is not directly related to the Efros-Shklovskii gap of the glassy phase~\cite{Pankov2005,Muller}.
 Indeed, in the liquid phase, replica symmetry is maintained, implying that the distribution of the renormalized Hartree-Fock levels, $\tilde P(\tilde \epsilon)$ is still a featureless Gaussian, in contrast to the tunneling density of states.